Movement for Democratic Change (1999–2005)

-Before its split in 2005, the Movement for Democratic Change (MDC) was a Zimbabwean political party organised under the leadership of Morgan Tsvangirai.
+The Movement for Democratic Change (MDC) was a Zimbabwean political party organised under the leadership of Morgan Tsvangirai.
 The MDC was formed in 1999 as an opposition party to President Robert Mugabe's Zimbabwe African National Union – Patriotic Front (Zanu-PF).
-The MDC was made up of many civic groups who campaigned for the "No" vote in the 2000 constitutional referendum, which would limit a president's service to two terms, before the introduction of a prime minister, as well as giving legal immunities to the State.
-However, as the term limit was not retroactive, Mugabe could still have maintained the presidency for two more terms.
+The MDC was made up of many civic groups who campaigned for the "No" vote in the 2000 constitutional referendum, which would limit a president's service to two terms, before the introduction of a prime minister, as well as giving legal immunities to the state, as well as the Forum Party.

+As the term limit was not retroactive, Mugabe could still have maintained the presidency for two more terms.
 The most controversial part of the constitution was the land reform policies.
 It stated that, as in the Lancaster House Agreement, Britain would fund land reform from white settlers to landless black peasants.
 If Britain failed to compensate the farmers, the government would take the farms, without compensation.

-The party split over whether to contest the 2005 senate election, into the Movement for Democratic Change – Tsvangirai (MDC-T), the larger party led by Morgan Tsvangirai, and the Movement for Democratic Change – Ncube, a smaller faction then led by Arthur Mutambara and later led by Welshman Ncube.
+The party split over whether to contest the 2005 Zimbabwean Senate election into the Movement for Democratic Change – Tsvangirai (MDC-T), the larger party led by Morgan Tsvangirai, and the Movement for Democratic Change – Ncube, a smaller faction then led by Arthur Mutambara and later led by Welshman Ncube.
 However, the two factions formed an electoral pact for the 2018 Zimbabwean general election called the MDC Alliance and re-united under the original name, the Movement for Democratic Change (MDC), in September 2018.
+A minority MDC-T faction remained independent and after new disputes, the reunited MDC was succeeded by Citizens Coalition for Change.